 Dear NU Economics friends and colleagues,

 I am delighted to have joined the Department as professor and chair this past summer.
 My predecessor, Bill Dickens, did a superb job as chair, and will be a very tough act to follow.
 In addition to thanking Bill, I want to give a special shout-out to Cheryl Fonville, Jacquaetta Hester, and Kathy Downey for their generous and patient help to me in transitioning to my new role.
-Kudos also go to Kathy for putting together this newsletter, the first in what we intend to be an annual series.
+Kudos also go to Kathy for putting together this newsletter.
 As you’ll see as you read this newsletter, the Department is on a very good trajectory, with exciting recent additions to our faculty and positive developments in our undergraduate and graduate programs.

 With over 700 current undergraduate students either majoring in economics or in a combined major including economics, we teach a large number of students but strive to provide them with individual attention and high-quality instruction.
 A notable recent improvement is that both our B.A. and B.S. degrees in economics are now STEM (science, technology, engineering, and mathematics) certified.
 Our B.S. combined major programs are also STEM certified, as are our M.S. and Ph.D. programs in applied economics.
 The STEM certification reflects our department’s straddling of the realms of mathematical modeling, statistical estimation and inference, and policy analysis.
 Our students study a curriculum encompassing a wide range of foundational skills that prepare them well for navigating the ever-changing and hard-to-predict labor market conditions that they will encounter throughout their careers.
 Overall, our department thinks that economics is an ideal basis for Northeastern’s model of an experiential liberal arts education.